NixOS/nix.dev/source/tutorials/nix-language.md

     1

 The above example calls `f` on a literal attribute set.
-One can also pass operands by name.
+One can also pass arguments by name.

 Example: